A compact null set containing a differentiability point of every Lipschitz function: A differentiability lemma

 \section{A differentiability lemma}

-As in the previous section, we shall work on a real Hilbert space $H$, though our eventual application will only use the case in which $H$ is finite dimensional.
-Given $x,y \in H$ we use $[x,y]$ to denote a closed line segment in $H$.
+As in the previous section, we shall mostly work on a real Hilbert space $H$, though our eventual application will only use the case in which $H$ is finite dimensional.
+Lemma~\ref{lemmax} is proved in general real Banach space $X$.
+Given $x,y$ in a linear space we use $[x,y]$ to denote the closed line segment with endpoints $x$ and $y$.

-We start by quoting the following lemma, which is \cite[Lemma 3.4]{P}.
+We start by quoting Lemma~\ref{lempreiss}, which is \cite[Lemma 3.4]{P}.
+This lemma can be understood as an improvement of the standard mean value theorem applied to the function